MadMerick/RandomArt_ScreenSaver/README.md

 ## License

-This project is licensed under the [GNU General Public License]([LICENSE](https://github.com/MadMerick/RandomArt_ScreenSaver/blob/main/LICENSE)).
+This project is licensed under the GNU General Public License ( [LICENSE](https://github.com/MadMerick/RandomArt_ScreenSaver/blob/main/LICENSE) ).
 See the `LICENSE` file for more information.